LLM Admissions Requirements

 For TOEFL, please use institution code 1836.

-Students begin the program only in the fall semester and applicants for the 2014-15 school year are encouraged to apply as early as possible after September 1, 2013.
-The preferred application deadline is February 15, 2014.
+Students begin the program only in the fall semester and applicants for the 2017-18 school year are encouraged to apply as early as possible after September 1, 2016.
+The preferred application deadline is February 15, 2017 but applications will be considered until May 1, 2017.